 This is an outreach mission of the United Church of Christ.
 This is an ongoing program with various projects, and a portion of your weekly offering can be designated for OCWM.
 Please click the link above to learn more about Our Church’s Wider Mission.
 Click this link below to see a pdf file of the OCWM brochure. http://www.uccfiles.com/pdf/ocwmbrochure.pdf In recent years, St. John’s was one of the Top 50 UCC churches in donations to OCWM!

 OUR ‘SISTER’ MISSION PARTNER UCC CONGREGATIONS

 These are ‘new’ (within the last 20 years) start-up churches in nearby urban communities which have grown into established congregations and became part of the United Church of Christ through the support and prayers of the people of St. John’s.
 We continue to support the needs of the communities they serve through donations from our annual Coat Drive and our White Gift Service.

 Living Water United Church of Christ – www.lwucc.org

 6250 Loretto Avenue, Philadelphia, Pa.
 19111 (Oxford Circle neighborhood)

-The Assembly Hall at Living Water UCC was named in honor of St. John’s UCC Lansdale because of our support in helping their church become established in Philadelphia!
+The Assembly Hall at Living Water UCC is named in honor of St. John’s UCC Lansdale because of our support in helping them become established.

 1001 Swede Street, Norristown, Pa.
 19401